datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-* Use the arrow in the middle of the screen to execute the query
+* Use the big "play-button" arrow in the middle of the screen to execute the query

 [🏠 Back to Table of Contents](#table-of-contents)

 ## 5. Retrieving list of values

-✅  **Step 5a:** In GraphQL Playground, not changing tab (yeah) list values from the table with the following query.
+✅  **Step 5a:** In GraphQL Playground, not changing tab (second tab: "graphql", yeah) list values from the table with the following query.

 ```yaml
 query getAllGenre {